 Onions, gotta love ’em.
 Really.
-I didn’t really like them as a kid, but I do now, I use them every day in cooking.
-The onions in this picture were obviously photographed during the summer, but now that they’re cured and ready to eat, I want to share an easy recipe with you for flat bread that has onions as an ingredient.
-It’s from The Wild & Weedy Apothecary, and it’s good on it’s own, as trail bread, or with salads and raw veggies.
+I didn’t like them as a kid, but I do now, I use them every day in cooking.
+The onions in the photo were obviously photographed during the summer, but now that they’re cured and ready to eat, I want to share an easy recipe with you for flat bread that has onions as an ingredient.
+It’s adapted from my book The Wild & Weedy Apothecary.
+The bread is good on it’s own, as trail bread, or with salads and raw veggies.

 Sumerian Flat Bread

 1 cup barley flour, plus a little for kneading

 1/2 cup sesame seed meal (coarsely grind in the blender,

 but don’t make a paste)

 1/4 cup cold water